 Looking for more ideas to cook with tofu?
 Check out these 17 Recipes Using Silken Tofu.

-The best thing about fried rice is that its so adaptable!
+The best thing about fried rice, apart from the fact it is ready in just 20 minutes, is that it's so adaptable!
 You can mix up the protein and veggies and use whatever you have available in the fridge!
-I have a couple of other fried rice options too like this Hot Dog Fried Rice & Pork Belly Fried Rice.

 Head a little bit further down the page to find all the alternatives you can use to suit your allergy requirements.